unixorn/yum-s3-plugin/README.md

-A yum-s3 a s3-plugin for yum.
+A S3 plugin for yum.

 # Motivation

 It is very convenient to run a yum-repository on S3.
+S3 frees you from running your own webserver.
+You also dont have to worry about scalability when tons of servers update.

-Using createrepo and the awesome s3cmd (https://github.com/s3tools/s3cmd), is basically all you need.
+`createrepo` and the awesome [`s3cmd`](https://github.com/s3tools/s3cmd), is all you need.
 However, this only works for public repositories ...

 # Public vs. protected repositories

 ## Public repositories

+S3 bucket can be make public.
+Public buckets can be accessed with plain http.

 - enable "website feature" of your s3 bucket
 - you dont need the s3-plugin.
-Everything works out of the box
+Everything works out of the box.

 ## Protected repositories